Labour's NHS Pay Policy Confusion

 However, Keir told LBC today that the government’s proposed 3% pay rise was “not enough” and “not fair”.
 Not only that, Labour’s Mark Drakeford has also backed a 3% pay rise for Welsh NHS staff.
 So no one – perhaps not even Starmer – knows if a 3% pay rise is really unacceptable to Labour or not…

-Later on LBC, Starmer described a 15% pay increase as “high”, contradicting the far-left Labour MPs led by Corbyn ally John McDonnell, who argued that the party should back an eye-watering 15% pay rise.
+Later on LBC, Starmer described a 15% pay increase as “high”, contradicting the far-left Labour MPs led by John McDonnell, who argued that the party should back the eye-watering 15% rise.

 Further, it remains completely unclear whether Labour will back a nurses’ strike or not.
-Jon Ashworth previously refused to rule out backing industrial action by NHS nurses, saying“I will always support our nurses”, yet on LBC this morning Starmer stated “nobody wants to see strike action.”
+Jon Ashworth previously refused to rule out backing industrial action by NHS staff, saying“I will always support our nurses”, yet on LBC this morning Starmer stated “nobody wants to see strike action.”
 Labour’s lack of a clear direction is confusing everyone, even its own leadership…